euwbah/musescore-xen-tuner/README.md

 ## Workarounds + advanced configs

-There are certain advanced configuration options at the top of the `fns.js` file, which you can modify to change certain behaviours of the plugin.
+There are certain advanced configuration options at the top of the `Xen Tuner/fns.js` file, which you can modify to change certain behaviours of the plugin.

 ### When I select a single notehead, it doesn't play the right pitch.
 However, playing back the score works fine.

 This is normal.
 The plugin modifies `PlayEvent`s to affect the MIDI pitch of the note, which are not reflected when you select a notehead.
 Modifying `PlayEvent`s to compensate for large tuning offsets reduces distortion of the note's timbre during playback.
-However, if you want to hear the correct pitch all the time and disregard adjusting for timbre, you can modify this line in `fns.js` (around line 150):
+However, if you want to hear the correct pitch all the time and disregard adjusting for timbre, you can modify this line in `Xen Tuner/fns.js` (around line 150):

 ```js
 var PLAY_EVENT_MOD_SEMITONES_THRESHOLD = 1000;